Applicant Guide - Collegiate Award

 1. Follow these rules

-• You are enrolled in a higher education institution within the U.S., Puerto Rico, U.S. Virgin Islands, Guam, or on U.S. military bases overseas during the 2023-2024 academic year and you are one of the following:
+- You are enrolled in a higher education institution within the U.S., Puerto Rico, U.S. Virgin Islands, Guam, or on U.S. military bases overseas during the current academic year and you are one of the following:

-• a former recipient of the NCWIT Award for Aspirations in Computing who is currently enrolled in a higher education institution, or
+- a former recipient of the NCWIT Aspirations in Computing High School Award who is currently enrolled in a higher education institution, or

 2. Submit by the following deadlines